keinobjekt/bcfeed/README.md

-# bcfeed
+### bcfeed

-A macOS/desktop app that reads Bandcamp release emails from your Gmail, caches them locally, and generates an interactive dashboard of releases.
+A macOS/desktop app that reads Bandcamp release emails from your Gmail, caches them locally, and generates an interactive dashboard of releases that is much faster to browse than Bandcamp itself.

-### 📘 Setup Guide
+## 📘 Setup Guide

 This application uses the Gmail API.
 To keep your data private and avoid Google’s OAuth verification requirements, **you must create your own Google Cloud OAuth client**.